 Ethnic Reconciliation will never happen in the church unless the church begins to take a deeper look at systemic racism and how she has been culpable.
 This election cycle, in my opinion, has demonstrated how vast the chasm is between black and white Christians.
 One group, even if it is willing to acknowledge Trump’s racism, sees it as a secondary negotiable issue.
 The other group sees it as a non-negotiable first tier issue.
 One group thinks certain policies are good for America; the other sees them as prejudice and oppressive to entire people groups.
 Some believe this election is about the country’s future; others believe it’s about the churches.

 There comes the point where ideologies draw a line in the sand.
 At this point, one is tested concerning whether or not they really desire what they claim to believe and how willing they are to pursue it.
 When it comes to the Church, the claim and conviction are ethnic reconciliation and unity.
-I believe as a whole; the church does not truly want it yet (not speaking of my local church but a large percentage of Evangelical Christianity as a whole).
+I believe as a whole; the church does not truly want it yet (not speaking of my local church but a large percentage of Evangelical Christianity as a whole) [Shortly after this article my own church forced my family out and our criticism of Trump was one of the primary reasons].
 If the church truly wanted it, then it would be willing to open itself up fully to correction and invite minority perspectives in with a humble heart to listen and learn.
 Sadly, that has not been the case.
 Many within the majority culture church have chosen to drive the narrative.
 Kaepernick is unpatriotic, Black Lives Matter is a bunch of terrorists; blacks don’t join the GOP only because they like handouts, any minority who speaks with boldness about race issues is divisive, etc.

 Many within the majority culture church have yet to be humbled.
 They still believe that they have gotten the narrative correct, and that minorities need to get on board with that narrative.
 For some, with privilege, this election at the end of the day, is just a simple election.
 For others, it’s a test as to who is really willing to stand with them.
 For some, with privilege, traditionalism and liberty are on the line in this election.
 For others, moral traditionalism includes racism and liberty includes systemic oppression.
 African American just aren’t as afraid of losing what they feel they have never truly had.
 Evangelicalism stands at a crossroads and what has been happening in this election cycle has determined much more than an election.
 We are witnessing what may determine whether the American church is segregated for the next generation or more.
 Evangelical Christians need to ask themselves whether the country’s well-being is more important than the churches.
 Of course I am not speaking of all evangelicals but only a large percentage.
 Ultimately, God chooses rulers, but many in the church must decide whether they will trust in His providence or risk its reputation trying to control it.
 Every Christian will have to decide where they will stand.
 Will they support the killing of the unborn?
 Will they support racism and racist policies?
 Or will they say, “I will not vote for either, here I stand I can do no other, so help me God!”?